 specified minimum standards.

-This WD Letter provides updated information on the use of SNAP E&T funds for transportation expenses.
+This updated WD Letter provides clarification relating to the implementation of WorkInTexas.com as the Texas Workforce Commission’s (TWC) workforce case management system.

 RESCISSIONS:

+WD Letter 07-17

 BACKGROUND:

 A prior TWC review of Boards’ transportation policies showed great disparity in the scope, language, limits, and safeguards against misuse of funds.
 Some policies were too vague, while others simply referenced TWC rules or directed Workforce Solutions Offices to develop transportation policies that are in “compliance” with TWC rules.
 Other policies were too specific to address the transportation needs of eligible participants across all programs.